TIPS AND INFORMATION FOR PLANNING A REUNION

 * Recent comments (2019) on Michaels at Shoreline: "We attempted to work with Shoreline and they didn’t care whether our group used them or not.
 We found their space mediocre and it is a Mountain View location". (vs. Palo Alto)

 Paly (picnic-some cost, no alcohol- see above for rules).
-Town & Country Cheese House will provide sandwiches, etc at a reasonable price and deliver to Paly if arrangements are made in advance or everyone can provide their own.
+Town & Country Cheese House is closed so everyone can provide their own.

-Arrange and negotiate with hotels for blocks of rooms at a good rate a year in advance if possible.
+Arrange and negotiate with hotels for blocks of rooms at a good rate a year in advance if possible.try Sheraton, the cabana/crown plaza, creek side.
 Use several hotels at varying rates.
 Be sure to provide this information on your website/Facebook or written communication to classmates well in advance.
 Hotels will often provide "shoulder nights" on either end of the reunion at the same rate--be sure to ask.
 Make sure to arrange cut-off dates with the hotels when reservations at the special rate can no longer be accessed.
 Also communicate this info to classmembers.
 You can set up a MENU item on your website with all of the hotel information.

 1. Have greeters, use LARGE PRINT on name tags